General Mills changing Nature Valley labels after lawsuit's pesticide claim

 The consumer groups had sued General Mills two years ago in Superior Court in Washington, D.C.

-The Organic Consumers Association sued Unilever Plc in the same court on July 9 over its labeling for Ben & Jerry’s ice cream, including a claim over the use of glyphosate.
+The Organic Consumers Association sued Unilever Plc (UNc.AS) (ULVR.L) in the same court on July 9 over its labeling for Ben & Jerry’s ice cream, including a claim over the use of glyphosate.

 Reporting by Jonathan Stempel in New York; Editing by Dan Grebler